Hrazhan/kurdish-llama/README.md

 ```

 This command will use an NLLB model to translate the Alpaca project's GPT-4 data to Central Kurdish, and save the translated data to a new file called `alpaca_gpt4_ckb.json`.

+The NLLB model has a tendency to produce erroneous translations where it repeats a single word throughout.
+To address this issue, the `data_cleaning.py` script will remove any instances where a single word is repeated consecutively at least three times.